Skip to content

 Feedback and contact information

-If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact us on the following email address nes.accessibility@nhs.scot with details of the problem that you have encountered
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please contact us on the following email address support.web@nes.scot.nhs.uk.

 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-Technical information about this application’s accessibility
+Technical information about this website’s accessibility

 Compliance status

-The application has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.
+The website has been tested against the Web Content Accessibility Guidelines (WCAG) 2.2 AA standard.

-This application is partially compliant with the WCAG (Web Content Accessibility Guidelines) version 2.2 AA standard, due to the following non-compliances (and/or) the following exemptions.
+This website is fully compliant with the Web Content Accessibility Guidelines version 2.2 AA standard.

 Content that’s not within the scope of the accessibility regulations